hugheba/graaljs-ignite/module-node/README.md

 For more info, see: [https://www.graalvm.org/docs/](https://www.graalvm.org/docs/)

 ## Version Dependencies

+The IgniteBridge requires several Java dependencies.

+This bundle provides two options for adding dependencies through the node --jvm.cp argument.

+- _**hugheba-graaljs-ignite-all.jar**_ : An all-in-one jar with with the dependencies below included.
+- _**hugheba-graaljs-ignite.jar**_ : A jar containing only module functionality and no dependences.

+### Manual Dependency Management

+To use this plugin and supply your own dependencies, download the required jars and add them to a folder named `lib` the root of your project.

+Modify the run command above to look like this:

+    $> node \
+          --jvm \
+          --jvm.cp="lib/*:./node_modules/hugheba-graaljs-ignite/lib/hugheba-graaljs-ignite.jar" \
+          index.js

 | hugheba-graaljs-ignite Version | Ignite Version | GSON Version | Groovy Version |
 |---|---|---|---|